Closed Orbits of Dynamically Convex Reeb Flows: Towards the HZ- and Multiplicity Conjectures: Symplectic homology

 \subsubsection{Behavior under iterations}

-Recall that $k\in\N$ or an iterate $x^k$ is said to be \emph{admissible} for $x$ if $k$ is not divisible by the degree of any root of unity among the eigenvalues of the linearized Poincar\'e return map of $x$.
+Recall that a positive integer $k$ and the iterate $x^k$ are said to be \emph{admissible} for $x$ if $k$ is not divisible by the degree of any root of unity other than $1$ among the eigenvalues of the linearized Poincar\'e return map of $x$.
 For instance, all $k\in\N$ are admissible when $x$ is \emph{totally degenerate}, i.e., all eigenvalues are equal to 1.

 We will need the following simple fact which is conceptually closely related to the Shub--Sullivan Theorem and its proof; see \cite{SS}.

 \begin{Lemma} Let $x$ be an isolated (not necessarily prime) closed Reeb orbit.
 Assume that $k$ is admissible for $x$ and odd if the number of eigenvalues of the return map of $x$ in $(-1,0)$ is odd.
 Then